Farm Bill 2.0 Passed Out of House Ag Committee

 The long-term success of Illinois farmers hinges on both parties in Washington working together to support those who produce America’s food, fuel and fiber.
 Making the farm bill a partisan exercise will hurt farm families.
 We beg policy makers to not use farmers or other farm bill stakeholders to score political points.

-ICGA believes that the two items not included in the bill – a one-time mandatory base acre update and limited bi-partisan negotiation and passage – are necessary to protect the future of U.S. farm policy for the next generation of Illinois farmers.
+ICGA believes that the two items not included in the bill – a one-time mandatory base acre update and bi-partisan negotiation and passage – are necessary to protect the future of U.S. farm policy for the next generation of Illinois farmers.

 ICGA thanks Rep. Budzinski for offering a mandatory base acre update amendment and Rep. Sorensen for offering a year-round E15 amendment.
 Rep. Budzinski withdrew her amendment after debate, seeing that it would not pass.
 Rep. Sorensen’s amendment was found to be not germane to the discussion, though Chairman GT Thompson did commit to helping Rep. Sorensen achieve a year-round E15 waiver for corn farmers.